 To begin making Pre-Tax Contributions and/or Roth Contributions, you must complete the enrollment process, make a salary reduction election, and make investment elections with the Vendor via its online platform.

-Your salary reduction election will be effective as soon as administratively practicable after the date specified in your election or, if later, the date that your election is received by the College.
+Your salary reduction election will be effective as soon as administratively practicable after the date specified in your election or, if later, the date that your election is received by the College, but no earlier than the first day of the month following your submission of a completed salary reduction election.
+Notwithstanding, if you are a new Employee, your salary reduction election will become effective immediately after your employment begins with the College if you submit the election before the first day of your employment.